wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-birthday-congratulations-time-capsule-with-go.md

 http.HandleFunc("/webhooks/recording-file", getFileRecording)
 ```

-In your `recording.go` file, one of the functions you defined in the step above is the `recordUsersMessage()` function triggered when the user inputs their DTMF response in the call (Pressing 1, for example).
-This function will create a new NCCO, which will first convert some text to speech, thanking them, then requesting you leave a message after the tone.
-The second action is a RecordAction, which tells the API to record whatever is said after the tone.
+In your `recording.go` file, one of the functions you defined in the step above is the `recordUsersMessage()` function, triggered when the user inputs their DTMF response into the call (Pressing 1, for example).
+This function will create a new NCCO, which will first convert some text to speech, thanking them, then requesting they leave a message after the tone.

+The second action is a `RecordAction`, which tells the API to record whatever is said after the tone.
 Add this new function to your file:

 ```go
 func recordUsersMessage(w http.ResponseWriter, req *http.Request) {